idleberg/sublime-npackd/README.md

 ### Snippets

 You can use `scaffold:Npackd` to scaffold an empty XML file.
 Use `Tab` to jump between the available fields.
+The `cheatsheet:Npackd` snippet will display all available commands.

 ## License